jassics/security-study-plan/README.md

 10. [Penetration Tester Consultant Resume Sample](https://www.livecareer.com/resume-search/r/penetration-tester-consultant-25926a15cbac482883f8d00d26da0d86)

 ## Finding the right job
-You might see hundreds of job openings, some may be from your dream company.
-But, once you closely look it doesn't match with your skills.
-It seems the job title was a little misleading and more of a generic description.
+You might see hundreds of job openings, some of which may be from your dream company.
+But once you look closely, they don't match your skills.
+The job title was a little misleading and more of a generic description.
 Security researchers or security analysts are just a few examples.
 So, finetune and narrow down the job search with the below websites but not limited to:
 1. Which job title you are targeting?
 2. What skills do you have vs what skills JD requires?
-3. Years of experience (range) is matching?
+3. Are years of experience (range) matching?

-Now search or subscribe to below job portal below:
+Now search or subscribe to the job portal below:
 1. Linkedin.
-Yes, nowadays it's job alert setting does a better job in finding the right job for you.
+Yes, nowadays, the job alert setting does a better job in finding the right job for you.
 2. Naukri.com (Mostly in Asian countries)
 3. indeed.com
 4. monster.com